 Some babies prefer to start with hard, definitive consonants, so Baby might get to ‘dada’ a bit sooner than ‘mama.’
 On the other hand though, some babies use their fixation on faces to learn sounds that are really visible when watching you talk, like ‘m’ and ‘p,’ so Baby could pop out with one of those, as well!

-Baby is a wild-card, so there’s no way to know what he will say first, and when, but now you’re armed to take a pretty educated guess.
+Baby is a wild-card, so there’s no way to know what they will say first, and when, but now you’re armed to take a pretty educated guess.
 Baby’s biggest influence is you, even if what that influence will be is also unpredictable, so go forth and have a conversation with your pre-verbal infant!
-You never know what he is taking in just to store up and say back to you later.
+You never know what they are taking in just to store up and say back to you later.